BUYING A CHILD SAFETY SEAT OR BOOSTER SEAT

 Properly installing your child’s car or booster seat is crucial for their safety while traveling.
 Follow these steps and refer to the manufacturer’s instructions to ensure correct installation:

-- Select the appropriate location: The safest place for your child’s car seat is in the backseat, away from active airbags.
+1. The safest place for your child’s car seat is in the back seat, away from active airbags.
 If possible, install it in the middle position.

-- Tighten securely: Using LATCH connectors or a seat belt, make sure they are tightly fastened around the car seat’s base without twists.
+3. Tighten securely: Use LATCH connectors or a seat belt to ensure they are securely fastened around the car seat’s base, without twists.

-- Achieve proper recline angle: Rear-facing infant seats should be installed at an angle that supports the baby’s head without causing chin-to-chest contact, which may obstruct breathing.
-Check level indicators provided by the manufacturer.
+5. Achieve proper recline angle: Rear-facing infant seats should be installed at an angle that supports the baby’s head without causing chin-to-chest contact, which may obstruct breathing.
+Check the level indicators provided by the manufacturer.

 In addition to following these steps, consider attending a car seat inspection event or visiting a certified child passenger safety technician (CPST) for assistance with installation.
 A CPST can provide support to ensure the car seat is correctly fitted and respond to any inquiries regarding its use.